 This project involves a 20-year PPP contract of $1.8bn (€1.5bn) for urban metropolitan public transport services.
 This includes two modes: bus and light rail (LRT); as well as associated systems, rolling stock supply, operation, maintenance.
 The project covers nine cities: Bertioga, Cubatão, Guarujá, Itanhaém, Mongaguá, Peruíbe, Praia Grande, São Vicente and Santos.
 PPP contract was signed by Estado de São Paulo and the Special Purpose Company, “Br Mobilidade Baixada Santista S/A”.
-The public authority EMTU-SP was responsible for legal and management support.
+The operator EMTU-SP was responsible for legal and management support.

 What are some of the highlights of this project?

 From the user and urban development standpoint, this project was effective in awarding two modes of transport for one operator ruled by one single contract, promoting fare and operation integration of the bus and LRT systems.
 As a matter of fact, the project launched the LRT operation over a region where only buses had previously operated, thus upgrading public transportation in the Baixada Santista metropolitan area.
-Metropolitan Region.
 From a stricter contract regulation point of view, the project was designed with state-of-the-art legislation and risk sharing mechanisms, providing a regulatory and economic framework that is attractive to the private sector and also suitable for public policy purposes.

 What lessons can other authorities take away from this project?